-I can’t think of a more refreshing summer cocktail than this light elderflower Prosecco spritz or as it’s more commonly known the Hugo spritz.
+I can’t think of a more refreshing summer cocktail than this light elderflower Prosecco cocktail or as it’s more commonly known the Hugo spritz.
 A mix of Prosecco and sparkling water, elderflower syrup and mint, with a touch of lime, make this an obsession-worthy drink.
-Great for summer dinners.

-I know Aperol spritz gets all the attention, on social media at least, but I’ve always been a Hugo fan myself.
+I know Aperol spritz gets all the attention, on social media at least, but I’ve always been an elderflower spritz fan myself.
 Vibrant orange Aperol sure is eye-catching, but nothings beats the subdued and elegant Hugo.
 I may be biased because the taste of elderflower brings up many happy childhood memories.
 But I’m also not wrong.
 Aperol is punchy, but Hugo is truly refreshing and so, so drinkable.

 Origin